yochaigal/cairn/resources/frequently-asked-questions.md

 - Then, they took into account the fact that this forest was known for rarely allowing light to penetrate the large leaves hanging overhead. **Esme** would definitely know this was a major factor.

 ##### What if no one had any relevant experience or expertise?
-- Had there been no PC with the **Herbalist** background, the Warden would likely declare the PCs ignorant of the plant's properties, and (hopefully) the players would follow this by asking questions and experimentation.
+- Had there been no PC with the **Herbalist** background, the Warden would likely have declared the PCs ignorant of the plant's properties, and (hopefully) the players would try to learn more by asking questions and experimentation.
 - If a PC had a _tangential_ background (like the **Hunter**) the Warden could decide to let the Fates decide and roll 1d6.
 The higher the roll, the more likely the PC would know something relevant or useful.

 ### How does the Warden decide turn order?